Saab 9000: Engines

-This changed for 1993: on most international markets a 2.0 litre light pressure turbo (LPT) equipped engine called B204 with two balance shafts (like in the B234), became available on both CS and CD models.
+This changed for MY 1993: on most international markets a 2.0 litre light pressure turbo (LPT) equipped engine called B204 with two balance shafts (like in the B234) became available on both CS and CD models.
 In these markets, this LPT engine gradually replaced the 2.3 litre naturally aspirated unit.
 Because Saab did not introduce the 2.0 litre LPT in the U.S., the LPT concept did not enter the U.S. market until 1994 with the 2.3 LPT, based on a re-designed B234 engine.
 Since then, the Saab 9000 has only been available in the U.S. with the three 2.3 litre turbo engines: